 Check the Weather

 Make sure that you think about the temperature before you take your dog out for a fun adventure.
 Even if you bring water along with you, sometimes the weather is just too hot for dogs to effectively cool themselves off.
 Many dogs die each year from heatstroke due to owners bringing them along on hikes and runs when the weather is too hot.
-As a good rule of thumb, if it is more than 80 degrees out, it is probably too hot for your dog to go running or hiking with you.
+As a good rule of thumb, and to protect your dog from heatstroke, if it is more than 80 degrees out, it is probably too hot for your dog to go running or hiking with you.
 If hot weather sneaks up on you when you are already out engaging in an activity, make sure to provide your dog with lots of water and stop frequently for them to rest.

 Preventing Dehydration in Dogs is Critical